danielcurtis/curtis-codes/content/blog/two-sum-algorithm/index.md

 ---
-title: Two Sum Algorithm in JavaScript
+title: Two Sum Algorithm in JavaScript (NodeJS)
 date: '2020-02-07T22:12:03.284Z'
-tags: ['algorithms', 'javascript']
+tags: ['algorithms', 'node']
 ---

 I'm going to start solving algorithm challenges and writing about my methods in varrying languages from LeetCode.
 I'll probably focus on JavaScript and C/C++.
 This is the first problem I've ever attempted.
 I'll focus on harder one's from here on out.